 Once you’ve got a handle of your student’s reading style, start to put together a book wishlist.
 It can be challenging to stare at a list or shelf of books and come up with a title that is just right.
 Luckily, the internet has some awesome solutions!
 For younger readers (infants to tweens), try BookTrust’s Bookfinder!
 This tool selects recommendations based on age and preferred topics and genres.
 GoodReads offers excellent recommendations based on books that were enjoyed in the past, favorite genres, and authors.
 Create a free account and try out GoodRead recommendations for all readers!
 For a quick search, try out “What Should I Read Next” to curate an extensive list of books based on your favorites!

-Consider choosing a book you’d both enjoy and share the experience reading it together!
+Consider choosing a book you’d both enjoy and share the experience of reading it together!

 Next, explore your options for ebooks, audiobooks, and book delivery during social distancing!